kalendar/assessments/srl/strategies/managing_time/low-summary.md

 Please read the time management strategies below AND click on the **More Info** button to learn more about time management strategies.

-1. Set aside regular times to study *multiple days* in advanced of a due date.
+1. Set aside regular times to complete your work and stick to the schedule.
-2. Prioritize tasks based on the most important things you need to study, such as studying the most difficult things first.
+2. Prioritize your assignments.
+Make sure you complete the most important tasks first.
-3. Use a calendar to remind yourself of upcoming assignments and understand how other activities could conflict with your time to study.
+3. Estimate the time it takes to complete assignments and then check to see how accurate you were.